 Within SSI, Verifiable Credentials offer significant advantages:

-- Portability: Holders can carry their digital credentials with them across different platforms and services.
+• Portability: Holders can carry their digital credentials with them across different platforms and services, similar to how autonomous market agents can operate independently across different trading venues.